Gathering Samphire

 Samphire is a plant that grows close to salt water.
 It normally comes in 2 different forms which are rock samphire and marsh samphire, though there are several species of the plant.

-Also known as sea asparagus, sea pickle and sampkin, the plant grows across most of Europe and central Asia, as well as parts of north and central America, and is normally found in abundance in marshes.
+Also known as sea asparagus, sea pickle, and sampkin, the plant grows across most of Europe and Central Asia, as well as parts of North and Central America, and is normally found in abundance in marshes.

 Where to find it